citp/privacy-policy-historical/s/sp/spo/spotlight.com.md

-> *The following text is extracted and transformed from the spotlight.com privacy policy that was archived on 2016-12-03.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161203113817id_/https%3A//www.spotlight.com/aboutus/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the spotlight.com privacy policy that was archived on 2017-04-04.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170404171002id_/https%3A//www.spotlight.com/the-small-print/privacy-policy) for the most accurate reproduction.*

-# Spotlight - professional acting jobs and auditions since 1927

-## Privacy Policy
+# Privacy Policy

-Spotlight is committed to protecting the privacy of its users.
+**Spotlight is committed to protecting the privacy of its users.
 This Privacy Policy sets out the type of personal information that we collect, what it is used for and the rights you have in relation to this information.
 By using Spotlight's Services and/or this Site and/or Spotlight's software Application(s) you accept the terms of this Privacy Policy.
-This Privacy Policy should be read in conjunction with our terms of use as they apply to you:
+This Privacy Policy should be read in conjunction with our terms of use as they apply to you:**

 For Spotlight Member Service Terms [see here](http://www.spotlight.com/terms/ "see here").